Eastern University, Sri Lanka: Administration and staff

 The number of teaching staff of the eastern university was 165 with 2 professors, 87 senior lectures and 76 lectors in 2011; the total number of non-teaching staff was 308.

 University admission and budget allocation

 The university had 3,416 undergraduate students in 2011 with 1040 new admissions and 490 graduate output.
 Swami Vipulanantha Institute of Aesthetic Studies (SWIAS) had 923 undergraduate students with 227 new admissions and 45 graduate output.
 The postgraduate student enrolment in 2011 was 219, with 18 PG diploma, 187 masters/mPhil, and 14 PhD The postgraduate student's output were 8 in 2011.
 The total number of students who were enrolled in the external degree programs in the Eastern University was 1207, with 11 graduated in 2011.

 The university has a recurrent allocation of Rs.
 475 million and a capital allocation of Rs.
 477 million in the 2013 budget.

 Faculties and departments

-The Eastern University has seven faculties, a unit and an institute.
+The Eastern University has seven faculties, a Campus and an institute.